• Skip to primary navigation

 • Barbeque time – 15 minutes

-• Yield – the quantities given for the marinade will be sufficient for 8 to 10 pieces of chicken.
-If you want to make more chicken pieces, just double marinade ingredients.
+• Yield - the quantities given for the marinade will be sufficient for 8 to 10 pieces of chicken.
+If you want to make more chicken pieces, double the marinade ingredients.

 • Calories – 137 calories per piece of chicken.

-• Main equipment – you will need a saucepan with a lid , and of course a barbeque grill.
-I use one similar to this weber barbeque which comes in different sizes for small and large families, but if you are looking for a cheaper option I quite like the look of this folding portable barbeque which is handy for taking on a picnic.
+• Main equipment - you will need a saucepan with a lid and of course a barbeque grill.
+I use a Weber barbeque which comes in different sizes for small and large families, but there are plenty of cheaper options out there.
+You can even buy disposable barbeques in an aluminium tray in most supermarkets.

 Ingredients